 Friday, March 9, 2018

-I've been invited by April DeConick and Jeffrey Kripal to present a paper on A Course in Miracles at a conference on "Gnostic America: The Afterlives of Gnosticism in American Religion and Culture" at Rice University this March!
-I've written on the Course before ("'Knowledge is Truth'': A Course in Miracles as Neo-Gnostic Scripture").
-My new paper is entitled "American Gnosis: Jesus Mysticism in A Course in Miracles."
+I've been invited by April DeConick and Jeffrey Kripal to present a paper on A Course in Miracles at a conference on "Gnostic America: The Afterlives of Gnosticism in American Religion and Culture" at Rice University this March.
+My paper is entitled "American Gnosis: Jesus Mysticism in A Course in Miracles."
 The conference papers will be published in Gnosis: The Journal for Gnostic Studies.

 Sunday, January 14, 2018

 My new article, “The Quest for the ‘Community’ of Q: Mapping Q Within the Social, Scribal, and Textual Landscape(s) of Second Temple Judaism,” has just been published in HTR!